avely-finance/avely-contracts/README.md

 * `yarn run typecheck:all` to typecheck all contracts (not implemented for now)

 ## Docker Compose Setup
-* `docker-compose run --rm runner` to start bash with NodeJS, yarn and scilla inside.
 * `docker-compose up devex` to start the [zilliqa blockchain explorer](https://github.com/Zilliqa/devex)
+* `docker-compose run --rm runner` to start bash with NodeJS, yarn, scilla, zli inside

+If you see auth error, read [this](https://github.community/t/docker-pull-from-public-github-package-registry-fail-with-no-basic-auth-credentials-error/16358/90)

 ## How to deploy and test contracts on local blockchain
 1. [**Zilliqa-JS SDK**](https://github.com/Zilliqa/Zilliqa-JavaScript-Library):